 Related Reading: Rock and Roll, Divorce, and Spousal Support

 How Courts Decide on Spousal Support

 Spousal support payments are designed to smooth the transition from married life to divorced life.
 It most often shows up in situations where there’s a large earning gap between spouses.
-Essentially, when one spouse needs financial help to get back on their feet after the end of a marriage.
-In certain situations, spousal support is temporary, though in others, it continues indefinitely.
+Essentially, this occurs when one spouse needs financial help to get back on their feet after the end of a marriage.
+In certain situations, spousal support is temporary, though in others it continues indefinitely.

 While child support follows a rigid formula, spousal support is less formulaic.
 When considering whether or not to award payments, the courts consider many factors.
-This includes how long the marriage lasted, education and job skills, the earning potential of both spouses, health concerns, the standard of living while married, child-rearing responsibilities, level of need, and more.
+This includes the length of the marriage, education and job skills, the earning potential of both spouses, health concerns, the standard of living while married, child-rearing responsibilities, level of need, and more.